 The Commission des normes du travail Web site offers a wealth of information on the Act Respecting Labour Standards.
-Questions submitted to the Web site will be answered within 24 hours.
+Questions submitted to the

+Web site will be answered within two working days.
 The CNT Web site also offers calculation tools for the indemnities provided for under the Act respecting Labour Standards, a sample of a pay slip and interactive tools (guides, videos, etc.) to help prevent psychological harassment in the workplace.

-Web site: www.cnt.gouv.qc.ca/en/home/ index.html
+Montreal: 514-873-7061 Elsewhere in Quebec (toll free): 1-800-265-1414 www.cnt.gouv.qc.ca/en/home/index.html